jesgundy/bedrock/README.md

 1. Download a zip of the repo
 2. Run `npm install` from root
-3. Run `gulp` to see a list of command options.
+3. Run `gulp` to see a list of command options
-4. [File a ticket](https://github.com/jesgundy/bedrock/issues) if something isn't working.
+4. [File a ticket](https://github.com/jesgundy/bedrock/issues) if something isn't working

 ## License